kingsgeocomp/geocomputation/README.md

     * Saving a plot
     * Automating analysis (loops but over data series now)
 * 5: Assessed Notebook [JR]
-    * _Any content we want to add for practicing for the next week?
-Or a re-cap assignment?_
+    * _Assign reading for following week: Openshaw 1998 and Wyly 2014_
 * 6: Working with Subsets of Data [JM]
-    * More on Boolean algebra in pandas selection
-    * Links to vector and raster analysis?
+    * Non-spatial Joins - join air quality data to existing LSOA data
     * Using the index [from Week 4]
+    * Renaming columns (show how this was done in Data Loader nb)
-    * Finding values, grouping by values, etc. [from Week 4]
+    * Finding values, grouping by values (for Boroughs) [from Week 4]
-    * Sampling data [from Week 4] -- could be very useful for exploring big-_n_ problem so maybe not here?
+    * Sampling data [from Week 4] -- will just highlight quickly
-    * Using loc/iloc (now superseded in some latest pandas???) [from Week 4]
     * Matching on parts of a word, extracting parts of a word [from Week 4]
+    * Exercises: Initial exploratory analysis of pollution data
 * 7: Transformation and Standardisation [JR]
     * Thinking in 'data space' [From Week 4]
     * What counts as extreme?